JordanDavidEvans/Tools/README.md

 the request to the extension, which performs the crawl and shows results in a separate tab.
 If the extension is missing you will be asked to install it.

+## Keyword Search Crawler

+Navigate to `/keyword-crawler` to scan a site for specific keywords.
+Provide a starting URL and a comma-separated list of keywords.
+The worker recursively crawls the site's HTML pages, searching for the keywords on each page.

 ### Local Development

 Install [Wrangler](https://github.com/cloudflare/wrangler) and start a